Panther Statue and Tree

 The following behaviors are prohibited:

-2. The use of skates, skateboards, hoverboards, roller skates, in-line skates, or other wheeled vehicles typically used for recreation (see Bicycle Operations and Parking Policies) is prohibited in all University buildings, parking structures, stairways, balconies, and in all areas bordering construction zones.
+• The use of skates, skateboards, bicycles, motorized bicycles, hoverboards, roller skates, in-line skates, or other wheeled vehicles typically used for recreation (see Bicycle Operations and Parking Policies) is prohibited in all University buildings, parking structures, stairways, balconies, and in all areas bordering construction zones.
 Any person skating or riding or propelling a skateboard, skates, hoverboard or wheeled vehicle upon any sidewalk shall exercise due care and shall yield the right-of-way to all pedestrians.

 Electronic Media Violations

-The misuse of electronic media devices is prohibited, including but not limited to: using mobile phones, tablets, data storage devices, cameras, printers, computers, computer lines/networks or computing facilities in ways that:
+In addition to conduct prohibited by the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the misuse of electronic media devices is prohibited, including but not limited to using mobile phones, tablets, data storage devices, cameras, printers, computers, computer lines/networks or computing facilities in ways that:

-5. Make an audio, photo, or video record of any person(s) without prior knowledge, or without effective consent when such recording is likely to cause injury or distress, or where the photo or video was made in violation of California laws.
+• Make an audio, photo, or video record of any person(s) without prior knowledge, or without effective consent when such recording is likely to cause injury or distress, or where the photo or video was made in violation of California laws.
 This includes, but is not limited to, surreptitiously taking pictures of another where there is a reasonable expectation of privacy, including but not limited to in a locker room or bathroom or other private activities.
-(See also the Student Sexual Misconduct Policy.)
+(See also the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493).

-6. Alter or access another’s phone voice mailbox, website, social media accounts, or other online presence without permission or create social media accounts for someone without permission.
+• Alter or access another’s phone voice mailbox, website, social media accounts, other online presence without permission or create social media accounts for someone without permission, or misrepresent another individual’s image or voice with the result of falsely attributing something to someone (e.g., deepfake).

-7. Students may also be subject to conduct charges if it is brought to the University’s attention that they posted or distributed material via electronic media (e.g., online social networks like Facebook, Instagram, Twitter, or websites, mobile apps, blogs, emails, IM, CDs, DVDs, etc.) that violates the Code.
+• Students may also be subject to conduct charges if it is brought to the University’s attention that they posted or distributed material via electronic media (e.g., online social networks like Facebook, Instagram, Twitter, TikTok, or websites, mobile apps, blogs, emails, IM, CDs, DVDs, etc.) that violates the Code.

 Endangerment

-Conducting oneself in a manner that, intentionally or accidentally, endangers, or threatens to endanger, the health or safety of other members or visitors within the University community or at University-sponsored or related events is prohibited.
+Conducting oneself in a manner that, intentionally or accidentally, endangers, or threatens to endanger, the health or safety of other members or visitors within the University community or at University-sponsored or related events is a violation of this Code.

 Failure to Comply

-Students who fail to comply with directions or requests of University officials, including, but not limited to, student volunteers and student employees, staff and faculty, Public Safety officers, or law enforcement officers and contract service vendors (e.g. Sodexo, Aramark and Follett) acting in performance of their duties, will be referred to conduct review.
-Further, students who fail to cooperate with University investigations or hearing processes (with the exception of complainants or respondents) or who willfully resist, delay, or obstruct University officials in the discharge or attempts to discharge the duty of their office or employment may also be referred to conduct.
-Failure to comply with a No Contact Order or terms of an interim suspension or interim measure may also be found to be a violation of this policy.
-Student organizations or student organization members who fail to comply with directives or policies of their national/international offices may also be held in violation of this policy.
+Failing to comply with directions or requests of University officials, including, but not limited to, student volunteers and student employees, staff and faculty, Public Safety officers, or law enforcement officers and contract service vendors (e.g. Sodexo, Aramark and Follett) acting in performance of their duties may be a violation of this Code.
+Failing to cooperate with University investigations or hearing processes under this Code or willfully resisting, delaying, or obstructing University officials in the discharge or attempts to discharge the duty of their office or employment may also be a separate violation of this Code¹.
+Failure to comply with a No Contact Order or terms of an interim suspension or interim measure may also be found to be a violation of this Code.
+Student organizations or student organization members who fail to comply with directives or policies of their national/international offices may also be held in violation of this Code.

 Filming